Egyptian Liberal Party

 The Egyptian Liberal Party (Partia Liberale Egjiptiane, PLE) is a political party in Kosovo, representing the Balkan Egyptian minority.
 The party won the reserved seat for the Balkan Egyptian minority in the 2014 Kosovan parliamentary election, having obtained 1,960 votes (0.27% of the total votes in the election).
 PLE maintained the same representation in parliament until the 2021 election, during which it lost its sole seat.
 PLE was represented in the Assembly of Kosovo by Veton Berisha.

+In terms matters related to the European Union, the party supports Kosovo's membership.

+Election results

+Note: Of the four assembly seats reserved for the Roma, Ashkali, and Egyptian communities, one seat is specifically reserved for the Roma, one for the Ashkali, and one for the Egyptian community.
+The fourth seat is assigned to the community with the highest overall votes.